bboure/middy-appsync/README.md

 ## Error handling

 When a _controlled_ error occurs during the execution of your handler, you want to send basic information to the client.
-You can do so by filling the `message`, `type` and `info` fields.
+You can do so by filling the `message`, `errorType` and `errorInfo` fields of the error section of the GraphQL response.

 You can acheive that with the an `AppSyncError` object in different ways: